How to Connect PayPal to Twilio for Voice & IVR Payments

 Charge Immediately

 Standard auth-and-capture.
-The caller pays, Braintree processes, done.
+The customer pays on the hosted page, Braintree processes, done.

 Tokenise for Future Use

-Capture card details once over the phone.
-Shuttle tokenises the card via Braintree's Vault and returns a reusable token.
-Use it for future payments across any channel — web, mobile, voice, or payment links.
+When the customer pays via the link, Braintree tokenises the card in its own Vault.
+Use that token for future payments across any channel — web, mobile, or further payment links.
 The card data is never stored in your systems.

 Marketplace Payments

-If you use Braintree Marketplace (sub-merchants), Shuttle can route voice payments to the correct sub-merchant.
+If you use Braintree Marketplace (sub-merchants), Shuttle can route link payments to the correct sub-merchant.
 Each merchant's transactions are processed through their own account.

 PCI Compliance

-The PayPal + Twilio integration via Shuttle keeps you completely out of PCI scope:
+Collecting PayPal/Braintree payments via Shuttle payment links keeps you out of PCI scope:

 For the full picture, see Twilio PCI Compliance: Payments Without Handling Card Data.